sagemathinc/cocalc/src/dev/project/README.md

 ## Information

-Type `./info.py` to get the URL where you can reach your own running copy of SMC.
+Type `./info.py` to get the URL where you can reach your own running copy of CoCalc.
 This is accessible precisely to collaborators on your project and **nobody** else.

 ## Running all servers at once with tmux